datacarpentry/OpenRefine-ecology-lesson/setup.md

 >
 > Note: OpenRefine is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.
 >
-> Download OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
-The most recent version is 3.4.1.
+> Download OpenRefine version 3.4.1 from [http://openrefine.org/download.html](http://openrefine.org/download.html).
 > * Do not select beta versions or the release candidates.
 > * If you are on Windows and do not have Java installed, download the version `Windows kit with embedded Java`.
 > * Unzip the downloaded file into a directory and name that directory something like OpenRefine.